niontive/RESTServer/README.md

 Use script "build.sh" in the root directory.
 This script has three flags:
 * -b : build the server.
 This uses Docker to build in a container.
 Output executable is located in the ./bin folder
 * -c : clean.
 Removes ./bin directory and removes the Docker build cache
 * -t : run unit tests.
 See file "server_test.go" for unit tests.
+Results are output to console

 ## Running the Server
 After building, run the server by executing "./bin/server".
 The server will use port 10000 on your localhost.